Java Class Library: Packages outside of the main namespace

+Implementation packages

+The sun.* (which contains the sun.misc.Unsafe class, used to manipulate the CPU and hardware, directly manage memory, and other things) and com.sun.* packages are all part of a module called jdk.unsupported.
+This module contains packages not part of the Java standard library but bundled as part of the Java implementation.

 Licensing

 Prior licenses

 Before the release of OpenJDK, the JDK was based on a proprietary license.

 Following their promise to release a fully buildable JDK based on almost completely free and open-source code in the first half of 2007, Sun released the complete source code of the Class Library under the GPL on May 8, 2007, except some limited parts that were licensed by Sun from third parties who did not want their code to be released under an open-source license.
 Sun's goal was to replace the parts that remain proprietary and closed source with alternative implementations and make the Class Library completely free and open source.

 Until December 2010, the remaining encumbered part of the JDK was made available by Sun then Oracle as Binary Plugs which were required to build the JDK but not necessary to run it. as of May 2007, the only part of the Class library that remained proprietary and closed-source (4% as of May 2007 for OpenJDK 7, and less than 1% as of May 2008 and OpenJDK 6) was the SNMP implementation.

 Since the first May 2007 release, Sun, with the help of the community, released as open-source or replaced with open-source alternatives almost all the encumbered code: